413J4NDR0/kartesian/README.md

 # Kartesian
 Kartesian is a project for interactive maps emphasizing data visualization and a clean aesthetic.
-This project is an extension of the JavaScript visualizations I programmed for a project analyzing the Syrian Refugee Crisis, which can be viewed below.
 Kartesian manipulates SVG representations of countries while accessing a realtime NoSQL database to display information.
 Currently in the process of adding additional functionality.